We are explaining here the Types of backup in oracle database

 Type of Backup methods

-Oracle provides users a choice of several basic methods for making backups.
+Oracle provides users with a choice of several basic methods for making backups.
 The methods include:

 1) Recovery Manager (RMAN) – A component that establishes a connection with a server process and automates the movement of data for backup and recovery operations.